Critics, Dramaturges and other Scholars

 As Associate Director of the National Critics Institute as well as National Coordinator of ITJA, I invite you to find as many promising theatre advocates as you can to join our newly reframed workshop.
 If you think other departments have students who would be interested, please have them contact me directly at firstname.lastname@example.org, but they must have a pressing affection for and knowledge of theatre.

 Remember, we’re not looking only for students who want to be theatre critics, although we welcome them too—we’re looking for students in ALL disciplines who want to explore how they can best advocate for theatre using writing, oral, and other communication skills as their medium.

 The Theatre Institute of Journalism and Advocacy

-ITJA does not conflict with the preliminary rounds of the Irene Ryan Auditions.
-You need a laptop computer or surface for the seminars.
+Students must bring a laptop computer with them.
 If this presents a problem, notify the ITJA Regional Coordinator IN ADVANCE and an attempt will be made to assist you.
-If you have any questions about these procedures, feel free to contact the Institute for Theatre Journalism and Advocacy Regional Coordinator, Jane Purse-Wiedenhoeft at firstname.lastname@example.org.
+If you have any questions about these procedures, feel free to contact the Institute for Theatre Journalism and Advocacy Regional Coordinator, Jane Purse-Wiedenhoeft, firstname.lastname@example.org

 Join our small but mighty area of the festival!